"STARTER KIT" FOR

 For Biotechnology Is Murder, by Dirk Wyle

-• The first hint of skullduggery
+• What was the first hint of skullduggery?

-• Clues for murder to come
+• Consider and discuss the clues for murder to come.

-• Why all was not well at BIOTECH Florida
+• Why all was not well at BIOTECH Florida?

 • Patents and contracts.
 Do they bore you to tears or drive you to murder?

-• A bad guy's favorite things
+• What were the bad guy's favorite things?

-• The subconscious as an investigative tool
+• Discuss the subconscious as an investigative tool?

-• Ben's bag of tricks
+• What was in Ben's bag of tricks?

 • When did the clues reach sufficiency?